-How It Works
+How it Works

-The Incline opened November of 1895 and was constructed by John Crass and the Lookout Mountain Incline Railway Company.
+The Incline opened in November of 1895 and was constructed by John Crass and the Lookout Mountain Incline Railway Company.
 The cars originally operated on coal-burning steam engines, which were upgraded to two 100-horsepower motors in 1911.
-The Incline Railway has been transporting eager passengers up Lookout Mountain for over 123 years!
+The Incline Railway has been transporting eager passengers up Lookout Mountain for over 125 years!